mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

-After we extracted the `common` addon and the `booking-flow` engine, we are ready to load the engine lazily to actually reduce the amount of JavaScript that needs to be loaded, parsed and compile to boot up the application.
+After we extracted the `common` addon and the `booking-flow` engine, we are ready to load the engine lazily to actually reduce the amount of JavaScript that needs to be loaded, parsed and compiled to boot up the application.
 This is as hard work as switching a boolean:

 ```js